 Throughout my life, I’ve observed that every time I step back, see how my thoughts are affecting my body, and make a conscious effort to practice letting go through meditation, I open up space within me for whatever it is I want.

 I’ve noticed this same thing when speaking with other women trying to conceive.
-Like me, whenever these women began a fertility meditation practice, they stopped blaming themselves, decreasing their stress, and increasing their self-compassion.
+Like me, whenever these women began a fertility meditation practice, they stopped blaming themselves and instead decreased their stress and increased their self-compassion.

 In other words, they got better at focusing on the positive rather than the negative.
-And in doing so, they successfully created a health space in which a baby could grow.
+And in doing so, they successfully created a healthy space in which a baby could grow.

-Unfortunately, there isn’t much talk about how women can support their minds.
+Unfortunately, there isn’t much talk about how you can support your mind.
 We all know there is a mind-body connection in all of us.
 We can’t ignore one and expect the other to work efficiently.

-Hormonal imbalance can affect important chemical signaling in the body and cause problems with ovulation.¹ Obviously, this doesn’t help the chances of getting pregnant.
+Hormonal imbalance can affect important chemical signaling in the body and cause problems with ovulation, according to Perfect Hormone Balance for Fertility: The Ultimate Guide to Getting Pregnant2 .
+This doesn’t help your chances of getting pregnant.

 When I was trying to conceive, I obsessively tracked my ovulation and menstrual cycle.
 I thought I was doing everything I was supposed to be doing while trying to conceive.